adelinaduman/adelinaduman/_pages/about.md

 # Welcome to My Page! 🌟

 Hello!
 I'm **Adelina Duman**, a recent graduate from Columbia University, specializing in the Intelligent Systems track.
 My academic journey has equipped me with a robust foundation in Artificial Intelligence, Applied Machine Learning, and Natural Language Processing.
+I also interned at Duolingo as a Software Engineer and worked as a AI Researcher in EPFL University, working on the intersection between AI and neuoscience

 ## 🎓 Education
 - **Columbia University** (Graduation Date: May 2024)